ShaneSCalder/MAC-ToolBox/ToolBox/ChunkingTool/ReadMe.md

 # Instructions to use Chunking Tool

 # Overview
 CHUNK-APP is a specialized tool designed to manage and process large datasets.
 It divides datasets into smaller, more manageable chunks, making them easier to handle and work with.
 This division not only aids in data management but also updates metadata to accurately reflect these subdivisions.
 Each data chunk receives its own metadata file, ensuring comprehensive documentation and independent usability.
+This is part of a larger tool set provided by Merkle META.

 #Structure
 The application is organized into several directories and files, each serving a specific purpose in the dataset processing pipeline: